 This is a lot better than guessing based on things "sounding weird" and you'll get many more questions right.

-In SAT Writing, most questions have a No Error option.
-In Improving Sentences types, like the one about nitrogen above, A is the answer choice that doesn't change the underlined section.
+In SAT Writing, most questions have a NO CHANGE option.
+A is the answer choice that doesn't change the underlined section.

 The SAT loves tricking students using these answer choices, because it knows that students who don't know grammar rules won't see anything wrong with the sentence.
-No Error is a really easy answer to choose.
+NO CHANGE is a really easy answer to choose when a question doesn't set off a grammar alarm in your ear.

-Every time you choose No Error, try to doublecheck the other answer choices to make sure you're not missing a grammar error.
+Every time you choose NO CHANGE, try to doublecheck the other answer choices to make sure you're not missing a grammar error.
 Especially take note of grammar rules that you tend to ignore mistakenly.
 Like I mentioned in Strategy 2 above, if you study your weaknesses, you'll be able to know which grammar rules you're weak at, and pay special attention to.

-Here's an example problem that many students would choose No Error to:
+Here's an example problem that many students would choose NO CHANGE to:

 If No Error was your first thought, try to review the other answer choices before finalizing your answer: